Simple Linux commands for beginners. When hearing about Linux , most people think about a complicated operating system.

 Linux, after all, is a UNIX clone.
 Linus Torvalds, on the other hand, built it entirely from scratch.
-Linux is free and open-source, which ensures that you can modify it and re-distribute it under your own name.
+Linux is free and open-source, which ensures that you can modify it.

 Ubuntu is a complete Linux operating system.
 This download is distributed and has both group and technological assistance.

-- Ubuntu is still free of charge, except with the Enterprise Version there is no extra charge and we make our best possible job at the same free conditions for all.
+- Ubuntu is still free of charge, except with the Enterprise Version there is no extra charge.

-- Ubuntu provides the earlier version of the Free Software community’s translation and compatibility facilities, to make Ubuntu available for as many users as possible.
+- Ubuntu provides the earlier version of the Free Software community’s translation and compatibility facilities.

 Linux Mint includes a variety of applications, including LibreOffice, Firefox, Thunderbird, Hex Chat, Pidgin, Transmission, and the VLC media player.